Rabbb/Rabbb.Functional/README.md

 Look POI.cs and POIStatic.cs to learn more.

 ---
 It's an sync methods chain.
-Tf you need async chain, use System.Threading.Tasks.Task instead.
+If you need async chain, use System.Threading.Tasks.Task instead.